Skip to content

 Here’s a detailed breakdown of the major tax benefits:

 1. Single Layer of Taxation: One of the most significant LLP tax benefits is the elimination of double taxation.
-Unlike private limited companies, where profits are taxed at both the corporate and individual levels, LLPs are taxed once at the partner level.
+LLPs tax profits only once at the partner level, unlike private limited companies, which tax profits at both the corporate and individual levels.

 2. No Dividend Distribution Tax: When comparing a private limited company with an LLP, it has an advantage as they don’t pay Dividend Distribution Tax (DDT).